 Did you know that Oregon has over 1,297 wineries and vineyards?
 Here are some fun facts about Oregon Wine.
 The first estate winery is Hillcrest in the Umpqua Valley AVA, with grapes planted in 1961.
 Pinot Noir was first planted in 1965 by David Lett near Corvallis.
 The state has 82 varieties grown in vineyards across the state.
 Oregon wine accounted for 52% of the Demeter-certified biodynamic vineyards in Oregon in 2019.

-Speaking of Biodynamic, one of the forerunners in this field is Troon Vineyard.
+Speaking of Biodynamic, Troon Vineyard is one of the forerunners in this field.
 Located in the Applegate Valley AVA of the Rogue Valley, the winery is Demeter Biodynamic and Certified Organic.
 The idea is their wine is part of regenerative agriculture; they, as farmers, try to put everything back more than they take from the plants and soil.
 This process moves from the vineyard to the cellar, where they use a minimalistic approach to winemaking.
-This concept utilizes only native yeasts and avoids the use of new oak barrels.
+This concept utilizes only native yeasts and avoids using new oak barrels.
 The ultimate goal is to make wines full of life and energy.

 When the current owners, Denise and Bryan White, purchased the 100-acre property originally developed by Dick Troon in 2017, the vineyards were not healthy.
 Today with the help of a good management team under the helm of Craig Camp, replanting and biodynamics, a transition that started in 2016, the 55 acres of vines are healthy and producing grapes that create vibrant wines.